StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Experiments and Analysis

-The Kepler Flare Dataset is a comprehensive compilation of stellar flare events observed by the Kepler Space Telescope.
-This dataset is constructed based on the flare event catalog proposed by \cite{yang2019flare}, which conducts a systematic study on stellar flares within the Kepler Mission.
+\textbf{Datasets.} The Kepler Flare Dataset is a comprehensive compilation of stellar flare events observed by the Kepler Space Telescope.
+This dataset is constructed based on the flare event catalog proposed by \cite{yang2019flare} (a systematic Kepler Mission flare study).
 All light curves are long term time series data (approximately 29.4 minutes).
-It contains a total of 33,214 observational data entries from 3,420 stars across different observational quarters (ranging from Q1 to Q17).
+It contains a total of 33,214 observational data entries from 3,420 stars across different observational quarters (Q1 to Q17).
 Each observational data entry covers a varying number of data points, from 1,021 to 4,780.
-Based on this dataset, we have constructed a dataset named StellarDataKepler specifically for stellar flare prediction, which involves approximately 2 million light-curve data entries.
-Each observation window contains 512 data points, with the goal of predicting whether a flare event will take place in the upcoming 10 days (equivalent to 480 data points).
+For our framework’s temporal patch partitioning , we standardize each observation window to 512 data points, with the goal of predicting whether a flare event will take place in the upcoming 10 days (equivalent to 480 data points).
+The light curves of each stellar light curve are split into training, validation and test sets in an approximate ratio of 8:1:1 in chronological order, and the proportion of flare samples in the dataset is regulated to 50\% via random sampling.